 - You can book a group tour through the Gallery’s website.
 The guides are all art history experts and each tour is conducted in English.
 Each tour lasts an hour and a half and is offered every Tuesday, Thursday, and Saturday at 12:30pm.

-- There is a second option for a small group tour, and of coooourse I have to recommend the one and only The Roman Guy!
+- There is a second option for a small group tour, and of course The Roman Guy can help you out!
 Join their Florence Walking Tour, which starts out with a visit to the David.
 Take advantage of the expertly trained guides (with a particularly strong sense of humor if I might add) and spend a beautiful day in the Renaissance capital with our good friend David.